benaryorg/adventofcode/README.md

 My code fetches the input directly from upstream (although I feel bad for using the AoC resources for that) and thus requires a session cookie.
 That cookie should be passed as an environment variable (`ADVENTOFCODE_SESSION`).

-The individual days are to be found in the [releases](https://github.com/benaryorg/adventofcode/releases) aka git tags.

 ## Issues

 Please open an issue if: